ElectricGrill

 buying-guide

-Best Electric Grills for Winter Grilling (Cold Weather Tested) 2026
+Best Electric Grills for Winter Grilling (Cold-Weather Picks) 2026

 The best electric grill for winter grilling has to reach cooking temperatures in cold weather, hold heat in wind, and shrug off snow and ice.
 Electric grills struggle more than gas in winter because their heating elements lose efficiency in sub-freezing temps and their lids do not trap heat as well as heavy cast-iron alternatives.
-We tested the top electric grills at 20F with a 10mph wind to find the models that actually cook in real winter conditions.
+We analyzed the top electric grills on heat retention, wattage, and the cold-weather experiences verified owners report, to find the models that actually cook in real winter conditions.
 Below are our winter-proven picks.

 Quick Picks for Winter Grilling

-Top Pick: the [Ninja Woodfire Pro XL OG850](/products/ninja-woodfire-pro-xl-og850) at $369 has the thermal mass and wattage to grill at 20F.
-Best Weber: the [Weber Q2400](/products/weber-q2400) at $379 uses its cast-aluminum body and heavy lid to hold heat in wind.
-Best Hybrid: the [Char-Broil Bistro Pro Dual Fuel](/products/char-broil-bistro-pro-dual-fuel) at $279 can switch to charcoal for serious cold-weather grilling.
+Top Pick: the Ninja Woodfire Pro XL OG850 has the thermal mass and wattage to grill at 20F.
+Best Weber: the Weber Q2400 uses its cast-aluminum body and heavy lid to hold heat in wind.
+Best Hybrid: the Char-Broil Bistro Pro Dual Fuel can switch to charcoal for serious cold-weather grilling.

 Best Overall: Ninja Woodfire Pro XL OG850